Words and Music by: Tim Tompkins

 that are peeling back archival truth till deeper truth appears

 and engineering bright new artifacts to bridge the culture span,

 making way for the descendants …

 giving birth to the descendants of Silicon Man.

-In 1983 Frances and I were living in my grandmother’s old Portland house where her dear old piano still dominated the dining room.
+In 1983 Frances and I were living in my grandmother’s old house in Portland, Oregon, where her dear old piano still dominated the dining room.
 There, a bonky little tune took its initial shape under my fingers in just a few minutes.
-The trick (all my songs have some kind of trick) was the key change in every verse, not just tacked on, but inherent.
-More than two decades later when we assembled a fine little recording jazz band for the song, it turned out to be the modulations, almost halfway around the circle of fifths, that caught the fancy of wizard pianist Denny Berthiaume such that he rehearsed and then recorded it looser and wilder with each take, to the delight of guitarist/engineer Scott Sorkin, bassist Nelson Braxton and drummer Jason Lewis, all of whom were splendid conspirators, along with Frances and young Paris on vocals and dialog, in the birth of the never-performed song in a jazz-pop style.
+The trick – all my songs have some kind of trick – was the key change in every verse, not just tacked on, but inherent.
+More than two decades later, when we assembled a fine little recording jazz band for the song, it turned out to be the modulations, almost halfway around the circle of fifths, that caught the fancy of wizard pianist Denny Berthiaume such that he rehearsed and then recorded it looser and wilder with each take, to the delight of Frances and me, guitarist/engineer Scott Sorkin, bassist Nelson Braxton and drummer Jason Lewis, all of whom were splendid conspirators, along with Frances and young Paris on vocals and dialog, in the birth of the song – never performed live.
 [Tim]

 Singers: Tim and Frances.